jdp-code/Trim2Circle/README.md

 Trim2Circle is a web application that allows users to upload images, resize and crop them to a circle, and generate a PDF or ZIP file with the processed images.

+## Usecase

-Usecase: Custome figurines and tags for Teddy Cloud https://github.com/toniebox-reverse-engineering/teddycloud https://gt-blog.de/toniebox-hacking-how-to-get-started/
+Custome figurines and tags for Teddy Cloud

+https://github.com/toniebox-reverse-engineering/teddycloud

+https://gt-blog.de/toniebox-hacking-how-to-get-started/

 ## Features